Marshall & Sons: History

 In 1856 Samuel Marshall built a pipe organ for the Archer Street Wesleyan Church, and, the story goes, he was responsible for Rev. Maughan settling in South Australia rather than Victoria: the two met in a dramatic fashion in mid-ocean, when their respective ships linked up to exchange provisions and passengers were free to circulate between the two ships and Marshall met Maughan and persuaded him where his vocation lay.
 Marshall was certainly at the forefront in the foundation of his church.

 The Marshall Music Rooms in Rundle Street hosted a good number of overseas artists: Madame Patey, Charles Santley, Signor Foli, Mademoiselle Dolores, and the Sheffield Choir, as well as up-and-coming local artists like Maude Puddy and Percy Grainger.
+Marshall & Sons established the Adelaide Music Association in 1886 with Charles Joseph Stevens as conductor and organist.

-Harold Marshall had also been of assistance to established South Australian organists T. H. Jones, Professor Ives, Dr. E. Harold Davies, J. M. Dunn, I. G. Reimann, Hermann Heinicke, T. Grigg, F. Bevan, E. E. Mitchell, and A. R. Mumme.
+Harold Marshall was also of assistance to established South Australian organists T. H. Jones, Professor Ives, Dr. E. Harold Davies, J. M. Dunn, I. G. Reimann, Hermann Heinicke, T. Grigg, F. Bevan, E. E. Mitchell, and A. R. Mumme.

 The earliest record of any pipe organ in this State was in 1839, when a Mr. John Richmond who purchased property at Prospect, brought out an organ and placed it in his home called Prospect House.
 The next reference is in 1846, when an organ was built in South Australia by one Samuel Marshall.
 Incidentally Mr Marshall began making reaping machines in 1839: then in 1846 he started to build a pipe organ.
 The organ was temporarily erected in the Pulteney Street School, and later on a gallery in the old St John's Church, the organ and gallery costing £300.
 The opening of the organ look place in July, 1848, the organist on this occasion being a Mr Bennett, who was at that time a business associate of Mr Marshall.